30 Things to Do in Pacific Beach San Diego

 Kono’s Surf Club Café has been serving San Diego locals and visitors since 1991 and has become a neighborhood icon.

 This surf-themed, oceanfront café is located directly across the boardwalk from Crystal Pier.
-Known for its big breakfasts, low prices, and long lines out the door, breakfast is served all day.
+Known for its big breakfasts, low prices, and long lines out the door, breakfast is the main event here and you can order it anytime.

 Consistently appearing at the top of “Best Breakfast” lists, their giant breakfast burritos are legendary.
-The family-friendly restaurant even lets you split a breakfast with an extra plate for $1.
+The family-friendly restaurant will even split a breakfast for you if the portions are too big (and they probably are).

 11. Grab a Beer on a Beachfront or Rooftop Bar